A real zoodunit: Missing monkeys deepen mystery in Dallas

 DALLAS (AP) — When police said two small monkeys were taken from the Dallas Zoo this week and a cut was found in their enclosure, it deepened a growing mystery that has included other cut fences, the escape of a small leopard and the suspicious death of an endangered vulture.

 Police said Tuesday that they’re still working to determine whether or not the incidents over the last few weeks are related.
 Police, who haven’t made any arrests in any of the incidents, released a photo and video Tuesday of a man they want to talk to about the missing monkeys.
 The photo shows the man eating Doritos chips while walking, and in the video clip he is walking down a path.

+Meanwhile, in Louisiana, officials were investigating after 12 squirrel monkeys were taken from a zoo there on Sunday and considering whether there could be a connection.

 Here’s what is known so far about the incidents:

-WHAT HAS HAPPENED AT THE ZOO?
+WHAT HAS HAPPENED AT THE DALLAS ZOO?

 The zoo closed Jan.
 13 after workers arriving that morning found that the clouded leopard, named Nova, was missing.
 After a search that included police, the leopard weighing 20-25 pounds (9-11 kilograms) was found later that day near her habitat.